Document

 A professional having a gross revenue upto Rs 50 lakhs can opt for the presumptive scheme of tax wherein he can straightaway offer 50% of the gross revenue as his taxable income and pay taxes as per his slab rates on such income.
 Once he opts for this scheme, he cannot claim any of the profession related expenses as a deduction again.

-Further, he will be liable for tax audit in a scenario where he offers income lesser than the income arrived at on presumptive basis and also his income exceeds the basic exemption limit.
+Further, he will be liable for tax audit in a scenario where he offers income lesser than the income arrived at on presumptive basis and his income exceeds the basic exemption limit.

 Here is a simple example to help make you understand when this scheme can be opted for: